Monte-Carlo tool SANCphot for polarized $\gamma\gamma$ collision simulation: Introduction

 \section{Introduction}

-The technology of photon-photon collider has been developed for decades~\cite{Ginzburg:1981ik, Ginzburg:1981vm, Ginzburg:1982yr}.
+The technology of photon-photon collider has been developed for decades~\citep{Ginzburg:1981ik, Ginzburg:1981vm, Ginzburg:1982yr}.
 As new TeV-scale $e+e-$ colliders being designed and rejected, the idea of $\gamma\gamma$ collider with photons generated from electron beams become more determined.
-For example, a concept of SLC-type $e^+e^-/\gamma\gamma$ facility at a Future Circular Collider is currently under development~\cite{Belusevic:2016odx}.
-In most cases the technology of high-energy photon generation uses the Compton scattering process of a laser light off the few-hundred GeV/TeV electron beams~\cite{Telnov:1989sd, Telnov:1995hc}.
+For example, a concept of SLC-type $e^+e^-/\gamma\gamma$ facility at a Future Circular Collider is currently under development~\citep{Belusevic:2016odx}.
+In most cases the technology of high-energy photon generation uses the Compton scattering process of a laser light off the few-hundred GeV/TeV electron beams~\citep{Telnov:1989sd, Telnov:1995hc}.
 It is worth noting that such method does not require positrons, which are normally difficult to produce.

-An overview of interesting physical processes which can be assessed using a photon collider is given in~\cite{Boos_2001}.
+An overview of interesting physical processes which can be assessed using a photon collider is given in~\citep{Boos_2001}.
 The potential luminosity for such machine can reach up to 0.3 of luminosity of its ``parent'' lepton collider and in absolute numbers can be as high as $10^{34}\mathrm{cm}^{-2}\mathrm{s}^{-1}$.
-Such liminosity makes it possible to study such phenomena as SM and MSSM Higgs production, anomalous $WW$ interactions, photon structure functions.
+Such luminosity makes it possible to study such phenomena as SM and MSSM Higgs production, anomalous $WW$ interactions, photon structure functions.

-The problems of light-by-light scattering and related radiative corrections were considered in a number of works~\cite{Karplus:1950zz,Jikia:1993tc,Bohm:1994sf, Gounaris:1998qk,Bern:2001dg}.
-The article \cite{Gounaris:1999ux} looked into the process of $\gamma\gamma \to \gamma Z$.
-A code for calculation of ZZ production cross section in SM and MSSM models was presented in~\cite{Diakonidis:2006cv}.
-Two other works~\cite{Inan:2020gfu, Inan:2021pbx} investigate processes $\gggg$ and $\gggz$ with polarized incoming beams at CLIC in terms of anomalous couplings.
+The problems of light-by-light scattering and related radiative corrections were considered in a number of works~\citep{Karplus:1950zz,Jikia:1993tc,Bohm:1994sf, Gounaris:1998qk,Bern:2001dg}.
+The article \citep{Gounaris:1999ux} looked into the process of $\gamma\gamma \to \gamma Z$.
+A code for calculation of separate components ($\sigma_0, \sigma_{22},$ etc.) of ZZ production cross section in SM and MSSM models was presented in~\citep{Diakonidis:2006cv}.
+Two other works~\citep{Inan:2020gfu, Inan:2021pbx} investigate processes $\gggg$ and $\gggz$ with polarized incoming beams at CLIC in terms of anomalous couplings.

+In this paper we present an original Monte-Carlo simulation tool for the photon-photon collisions incorporating the complete set of differential cross section expressed in helicity amplitudes convoluted with the Stocks parameters to account for the different polarization setups and two-boson final states.
+So far there was no publicly available program to calculate the full polarized photon-photon cross section at the 1-loop precision.